ericala9/what-if/README.md

 This project began there.

-It is an interactive map of Indigenous languages spoken in Brazil, based on data from the 2022 Demographic Census conducted by the Instituto Brasileiro de Geografia e Estatística (IBGE).
+It is an interactive map of Indigenous languages spoken in Brazil, based on data from the 2022 Demographic Census conducted by the Instituto Brasileiro de Geografia e Estatística (IBGE), built with R and Leaflet.

-But it is not only about distribution.

-It is about presence.
+---

 ## what this map shows